Mera Peak Climbing Trip Highlights

 - Tented accommodation in base camp and high camp

-- All cooked meals in the tented camp with complementary hot water, tea coffee etc
+- All cooked meals in the tented camp with complimentary hot water, tea coffee, etc

 - Packed lunch for summit trip